JsonRwson/c-programming-course/README.md

 # SCC110-Work
-Bunch of random c projects from my 1st year studies
+Bunch of random projects from my 1st year studies
+Any projects on here are not graded